Hydrosalpinx: Causes, Symptoms, Diagnosis & Treatment

 Hydrosalpinx is a condition affecting women’s reproductive health in which one or both fallopian tubes become filled with fluid and gets blocked.
 The blockage happens typically at the end of the fallopian tube and prevents the egg from entering it.

-How does Hydrosalpinx Affect Your Fertility?
+How Does Hydrosalpinx Affect Your Fertility?

 Fallopian tubes are a part of a woman’s reproductive system that connects the uterus and the ovaries.
 During the menstrual cycle, these tubes carry the egg from the ovaries to the uterus.
 And during conception, the fertilised egg moves through these tubes from the ovaries to the uterus.